-The mission of Working Group 4 is to create guidelines to help courts resolve disputes on the intersection of the patent and antitrust laws.
+The mission of Working Group 4 was to create guidelines to help courts resolve disputes on the intersection of the patent and antitrust laws.
 Extensive dialogue about the initial draft work product was conducted at the fall 2005 Sedona Antitrust Conference, the 2006 Sedona Patent Litigation Conference, and during subsequent meetings of the Working Group.
 A public comment version of the Introduction was published in 2007.
-The final Commentary will be published in early 2010, after which a discussion forum on the topic will continue for members of the Working Group SeriesSM.
+The final Commentary was published in December 2010.

 The mission of Working Group 6 is to address issues that arise in the context of e-information management and e-disclosure for organizations subject to litigation and regulatory oversight in multiple jurisdictions with potentially conflicting international laws.
 The group serves as a global forum and think-tank for sharing information, developing best practices, and educating on matters of national and international law and policy regarding the discovery, management, disclosure, and protection of electronically stored information.
 Working Group 6’s first publication, the Framework for Analysis of Cross-Border Conflicts, was released in 2008 and cited shortly thereafter by the European Commission’s Article 29 Working Party as an important contribution to the emerging international dialogue on disclosure and privacy.
 Working Group 6 also hosts an online International Overview of Discovery Data Privacy and Disclosure Requirements and has held meetings and educational programs in England, Spain, and Bermuda.

-The mission of Working Group 7 - Sedona Canada - is to create forward-looking principles and best practice recommendations for lawyers, courts, businesses, and others who regularly confront e-discovery issues in Canada.
+The mission of Working Group 7 is to create forward-looking principles and best practice recommendations for lawyers, courts, businesses, and others who regularly confront e-discovery issues in Canada.
 The Sedona Canada Principles was released in early 2008 (in both English and French) and was immediately recognized by federal and provincial courts as an authoritative source of guidance for Canadian practitioners.
 It was explicitly referenced in the Ontario Rules of Civil Procedure and practice directives that went into effect in January 2010.
 The second edition of The Sedona Canada Principles was published in 2015.
-Working Group 7 provides materials and speakers for The Sedona Conference® InstituteSM program and bar association conferences across the country.
-Membership in Working Group 7 is restricted to Canadian residents.
+Working Group 7 provides materials and speakers for The Sedona Conference InstituteSM program and bar association conferences across the country.